-High Line Art is a department within the High Line devoted to curating art along the length of this public space, including sculptures, video, and live performances.
+High Line Art is a department within Friends of the High Line devoted to curating art along the length of this public space, including sculptures, video, and live performances.
 When High Line Art decided to publish a book called High Art, we were asked to create a timeline illustrating the history of the High Line and HLA’s place within that timeline.

 To begin, we received a large volume of data about the history of the High Line and High Line Art.
 Our challenge was to tease a narrative out of this data and give the history a point of view, while also translating the data into a visual that would tell the story chronologically in a direct, interesting and accessible way.

 Our minds first jumped to Alfred Barr’s diagram of Modern Art for inspiration.
 Barr created his diagram “Cubism and Modern Art” in 1936, and by naming various artistic movements connected through red or black arrows and placed along a chronology, he visually depicted how these movements related and influenced each other over a span of 45 years.
 We wondered, what if we sketched a similar diagram for the history of the High Line in order to see what narrative might emerge?